famanson/famanson.github.io/_posts/2014-07-20-cnn-conference.md

 I gave it the last finishing touch the other day and it is now available at [http://globalcnners.org](http://globalcnners.org).
 And here are some of my development notes/remarks:

 - I can't design things.
 Period.
-I can do it when people tell me what to do, like at work when I need to set up some HTML/CSS/JS on my own I'd bring it to a front-ender later on then they give feedbacks and tell me to change this and that on the page.
+I can do it when people tell me what to do, like at work when I need to set up some HTML/CSS/JS on my own I'd bring it to a front-ender later on then they give feedback and tell me to change this and that on the page.
 That's cool, but doing it from scratch?
 Uncool.
 But I did it anyway , and tbh I am glad it turned out ok.
 But this has set the bar so high for my next project, lol.

 - It should work with IE9+.
 I am still not sure how best to do this: do people test with IE on the go or do they often do everything in moz/webkit then move on to ie?
 I did the latter because I could not bother to fire up Windows/create a VM/debug in IE at all in the first place.
 At least it is safe to say I won't have to do it on a daily basis so I don't really care!